airscripts/blog/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/Airscripts/blog/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/Airscripts/blog/tree/main) [![Netlify Status](https://api.netlify.com/api/v1/badges/59826574-7ccb-4c30-a776-942044cf9520/deploy-status?branch=main)](https://app.netlify.com/sites/regal-sunshine-3cc2d8/deploys)

 This repository contains source code and content of my blog hosted on [blog.airscript.it](https://blog.airscript.it).
-&nbsp;

-## 📦 Installation
+## 📦 Install
 In order to contribute to this project, you need an up and running development environment.
 Follow the steps below in order to have one fully functional.
 Please note that only one path between *Classic* and *Dev Container* has to be followed.
-&nbsp;

 ### Classic